 This program will train residents to serve as leaders and members of community rodent prevention teams.
 You don’t need to be an expert to help out with this program.
 No previous knowledge of rodent prevention or control is necessary; all training will be provided.
 Teams will be provided with ongoing instruction, supervision, and support from San Mateo County Mosquito and Vector Control District’s certified vector control staff.

-Training for community rodent prevention team leaders will take place the week of October 24th.
-If you are interested in attending the training, please contact Public Health Education and Outreach Officer Megan Sebay at email@example.com.
+If you are interested in participating in this project, please contact Public Health Education and Outreach Officer Megan Sebay at firstname.lastname@example.org.